airfanshahidi/FinalProject/proposal.md

 # Project Proposal: Python Game

 ## Project Overview
 This game aims to develop a python game to demonstrate the skills I have acquired taking this CS30 class.
-This game will be a
+This game will be a text based fighting game inspired by the famous game Pokémon